<aside>

 🔷 If you’re using Wealthbox, make a detailed note about the termination and then reclassify the status as Inactive.
 If you’re using a running Note in Box, make sure to give a detailed note and save the file in the client folder.

 🔷 In your Box drive, place this client folder into an Archive folder.
-We must retain records for a minimum of 5 years, but there’s no reason we shouldn’t keep indefinitely as the cost of data retention is negligible.
+We retain records for a minimum of 5 years, but there’s no reason we shouldn’t keep indefinitely as the cost of data retention is negligible.

 🔷 Wish them the very best